onepf/OpenIAB/README.md

     mHelper = new OpenIabHelper(context, opts);
     ```

-2. Get receipt's data and signature from Purchase object and send it to your server
+2. Get receipt data and signature from Purchase object and send it to your server

     ```java
     new IabHelper.OnIabPurchaseFinishedListener() {